-The Suttha Muttha project will take experiences and stories of local ecology and biodiversity to back to school.
+The Suttha Muttha project takes experiences and stories of local ecology and biodiversity back to school.

 ‘Unfortunately the children of today – who will be the grown-ups of tomorrow – are likely to have very different memories of their childhood and the outdoors.
 Children increasingly grow up disconnected from and fearful and suspicious of the natural world that they are part off.’